PanPraescribens/primitive-survival/README.md

  - Fixed some minor z-fighting issues with fish.
  - More than likely fixed intermittent weir trap crash - prevented collisions from unsetting trap AND prevented the sneak-click from recreating trap if it was already a weir trap.
 - Added jerky, mushrooms, bread, poultry, pickled vegetables, redmeat, bushmeat, and cheese to accepted bait types for snares, deadfalls, trot lines, limblines, and fish baskets
+ - Removed rotten fish from FISHING HOOKS after a certain amount of time (they were already being removed from other fishing traps) - they tend to pile up, especially on multiplayer

 Version 2.3 updates